Abbas ibn Abi al-Futuh

 Abu’l-Faḍl ʿAbbās ibn Abī al-Futūḥ al-Ṣinhājī (ابوالفضل عباس ﺑﻦ ﺍﺑﻲ ﺍﻟﻔﺘﻮﺡ الصنهاجي), also known by the honorific al-Afḍal Rukn al-Dīn (lit.
-'Most Excellent Pillar of the Faith'), was a prince of the Zirid dynasty of Ifriqiya who served as vizier of the Fatimid Caliphate in 1153–1154.
+'Most Excellent Pillar of the Faith'), was a member of the Zirid dynasty of Ifriqiya who served as vizier and Military ruler of the Fatimid Caliphate in 1153–1154.

 Abbas' family fled to Egypt when he was an infant.
 He grew up in the household of the Fatimid general and governor al-Adil ibn al-Sallar, whom his mother married after Abbas' father died.
 Abbas aided his step-father in the latter's revolt and assumption of the vizierate in 1149, pursuing and killing his predecessor, Ibn Masal.
 In 1153, charged with relieving the Siege of Ascalon by the Crusaders of the Kingdom of Jerusalem, he instead arranged the murder of Ibn al-Sallar and became vizier himself.
 Along with his son, Nasr, Abbas was then responsible for the murder of Caliph al-Zafir in April 1154, and the accession of the infant al-Fa'iz to the throne.
 This provoked the women of the Fatimid harem to call upon the governor Tala'i ibn Ruzzik for aid.
 Ibn Ruzzik overthrew Abbas, who with a few followers fled to Syria.
 The party was intercepted by the Crusaders, and Abbas was killed on 7 June 1154.
 Nasr was handed over to the Fatimids, who had him executed.

-Life
+Life and career

 Abbas was born shortly before 1115, to Abu al-Futuh, a prince of the Zirid dynasty.
 The Zirids had ruled Ifriqiya since 973 on behalf of the Fatimid Caliphate, after the latter had moved its seat to Egypt.
 Abbas' great-grandfather, al-Mu'izz ibn Badis, however, had rejected Fatimid suzerainty in 1048/49 and turned to the Sunni Abbasid Caliphate instead.

 In 1115, when Abbas was still an infant, his father was banished to Alexandria along with his family by his brother, the Zirid emir Ali ibn Yahya.
 There they were warmly welcomed by the Fatimid authorities, on the express orders of Caliph al-Amir.
 When Abu al-Futuh died, Abbas' mother, Bullara, married a second time, to the powerful Fatimid general and governor of Alexandria, al-Adil ibn al-Sallar.